TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 Quick Reference
 ===============

-A simple code-block consists of the directive code-block and the Code indented by 3 spaces (4 spaces in Core extensions).
-A code-block can have one or more options.
-To make orientation in code-examples easier we try to always add a caption with the name of the file where the example should go:
+A simple code block consists of the directive `code-block` and the actual code indented by 3 spaces, the standard indentation for ReStructured Text.
+The TYPO3 source uses 4 spaces instead for consistency with other code.

+A code block can have one or more options.
+To make orientation in code examples easier try to always add a `:caption:` with the path and name of the file where the example should go:

 .. tabs::